scran_blocks

 );

-void compute_weights(size_t num_blocks, const Size_ *sizes, WeightPolicy policy, const VariableWeightParameters &variable, Weight_ *weights)
+void compute_weights(const std::size_t num_blocks, const Size_ *const sizes, const WeightPolicy policy, const VariableWeightParameters &variable, Weight_ *const weights)

 The above code chunk uses a variable block weight that increases linearly with block size from 0 to 200, after which it is capped at 1.
 This VARIABLE policy penalizes very small blocks to ensure that their unstable statistics do not overly influence the average.
 Blocks are equally weighted once they are "large enough", ensuring that the average is not dominated by a single very large block.